Title: Flawed (Caught By The Bad Boys #2)

 ‘”Psst.”
 I heard a voice behind me and turned around to see Carter with his morning hair.
 He motioned me toward him.
 He brought me closer to him and put his arm around my torso.
 Our faces were inches away as I gazed into his blue eyes.’

-As you have guessed, the romance is all up in the air and even though it’s clear that Benny is the only one who can truly make her smile, I felt their connection was plan and boring compared to the competition the author threw at us.
+As you have guessed, the romance is all up in the air and even though it’s clear that Benny is the only one who can truly make her smile, I felt their connection was plain and boring compared to the competition the author threw at us.
 Even I don’t know who Lana will truly end up with.
 Whilst I love the idea of Levi finally admitting to himself that she is everything he wants and goes for it, I’m personally either rooting for Carter or Blake!
 Carter out of pure fascination, Blake to steal her heart.
 Or, you know, she might just end up in jail with no one…

 One thing I didn’t like as the story continued, is that I felt there were too many characters by the end which sometimes became confusing and a bit unnecessary to tell you the truth.
 It started off with the four bad boys and Miranda, then Miranda’s boyfriend, then Aiden’s girlfriend, then Benny and his friends, then Levi and his friends..
 I felt like the author could have taken the time to build up some of the main characters rather than just including more into their group.
 There were too many crossovers with the characters but ultimately each one once wronged our main protagonist, Lana, in some way and asked for forgiveness then became a loyal companion.